victormurcia/PyUMLS_Similarity/README.md

 ## Overview

+**NOTE: There is an improved version of this here: https://github.com/victormurcia/PyUMLS_Similarity2.
+That version doesn't require any of the Perl dependencies and if fully native to Python.**

 This package computes a variety of semantic similarity metrics between concepts present in the UMLS (Unified Medical Language System) database.
 It serves as a Python wrapper based off the Perl modules ([UMLS Interface](https://metacpan.org/dist/UMLS-Interface) and [UMLS Similarity](https://metacpan.org/dist/UMLS-Similarity)) developed by Dr. Bridget McInnes and Dr. Ted Pedersen, offering an accessible and user-friendly interface for Python users.

 Check out the documentation here: https://pyumls-similarity.readthedocs.io/en/latest/